José Antonio Iglesias Aleman

 Concerned over Iglesias's offense, the Red Sox signed free agent Stephen Drew to play shortstop in 2013, but Drew went down with a concussion in the first week of spring training, leaving the door open for the youngster.
 José hit .294 with 7 extra-base hits in 68 spring at-bats, displaying a much more aggressive approach at the plate, and he got the start against the New York Yankees on Opening Day on April 1st, as Drew had not yet been cleared to return to action.
 He continued on his spring training course, going 3 for 5 with a run and an RBI as the Sox won handily, 9-2.
 He hit .450 (9 for 20) in 6 games before being sent down to Pawtucket on April 10th when Drew came off the disabled list.
 He hit only .202 in 33 games for Pawtucket, but was called back to Boston on May 24th.
 He found a regular job in the line-up, occasionally spelling Drew at short and starting in place of the struggling Will Middlebrooks at third base.
 In spite of his lack of hitting in AAA, he seemed to find AL pitchers to his liking, as he managed to keep his average above .400 until early July.
 He was voted the AL's Rookie of the Month for June on the strength of a .395 average with 4 doubles, 2 triples and a homer, scoring 17 runs.
 He had an 18-game hitting streak from May 27-June 18th.
 He was still hitting .330 on July 30th when the Red Sox decided to use him as a trading chip, with his value likely at an all-time high and Drew once again healthy and productive.
 He was thus traded to the Detroit Tigers as part of a three-team deal that allowed the Sox to get their hands on pitcher Jake Peavy from the Chicago White Sox.
 Detroit was clearly worried about a possible suspension of starting shortstop Jhonny Peralta, whose name had been linked to the Biogenesis scandal, a suspension which was confirmed a few days later.
 Iglesias started at shortstop the rest of the way for Detroit, hitting .259 in 46 games and showing great defensive abilities.
 When the postseason rolled around and Peralta was eligible to return, José kept his spot while the veteran moved to left field.
 Iglesias went 1 for 12 in the ALDS against the Oakland Athletics, and then 5 for 14 (.357) against his former team in the ALCS.
 Overall, he hit .303/.349/.386 in 109 games and was named to the 2013 Topps All-Star Rookie Team after the season.
 He was 4th in the 2013 AL with 11 times hit by pitch, trailing Shane Victorino, Daniel Nava and Josh Willingham.

 Iglesias got another vote of confidence when the Tigers let Peralta leave as a free agent following the season, confirming him as the Tigers' starting shortstop in 2014.
 Unfortunately, he was bothered by pain in his shins in spring training and opened the year on the disabled list; the pain was eventually attributed to stress fractures in both legs.
 The injuries forced him to miss the entire season, a major setback for him and for his team. he was back on the field in spring training in 2015, but suffered another setback on March 8th when he took a ball off his right shin while fielding grounders in pre-game practice and had to be helped off the field.
 Fortunately, x-rays were negative.
-He was able to take his position as the team's starting shortstop on opening day, facing the Minnesota twins on April 6th and went 2 for 4, then followed that with a 4-for-4 performance in his next game two games later, giving the Tigers the sort of production from shortstop that they had sorely lacked in his absence the previous year.
+He was able to take his position as the team's starting shortstop on opening day, facing the Minnesota Twins on April 6th and went 2 for 4, then followed that with a 4-for-4 performance in his next game two games later, giving the Tigers the sort of production from shortstop that they had sorely lacked in his absence the previous year.
 In fact, he kept it up for the entire first half, earning a first trip to the All-Star Game.
 However, the Tigers struggled after a strong start, settling into playing .500 ball and falling well behind the division leaders.
 The team decided to retool at the trading deadline, sending away a number of veterans, ushering in what was likely to be a long second half.
 It was in this context that Iglesias got into a shoving match in the dugout with catcher James McCann on August 7th.
 Neither player wanted to comment on the cause of the fight, minimizing the event and calling it "an internal matter".
+He finished the year at .300 with 2 homers and 23 RBIs in 120 games.

 - 2013 Topps All-Star Rookie Team